-Water Smart Schools VI is a comprehensive drinking water safety and waste reduction program being made available to seven public schools in the U.S. Virgin Islands from 2022 to 2024.
+Water Smart Schools VI is a comprehensive drinking water safety and waste reduction program being made available to seven public schools in the U.S. Virgin Islands through Eco-Schools from 2022 to 2024.
 Project goals include:

 1) Increased access to clean safe drinking water for Virgin Islands school children, teachers, and staff, 2) Reduced amount of plastic waste generated in schools, specifically through the reduction of plastic water bottles, 3) Increased literacy and awareness for Virgin Islands school children, teachers, and the wider community about issues of water quality and testing, water conservation and pollution, sources of freshwater, and plastic waste, including impacts on health and the environment.